TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UserTsconfig/Options.rst

     :Default: :typoscript:`view,metadata,translations,delete`

-    Option to add more primary actions to the list view, which are otherwise only accessible through the "..." menu in file list module.
+    Option to add more primary actions to the list view, which are otherwise only accessible through the "..." menu in the file list module.

     The list of actions to be displayed can be given in the TSConfig of